Our students are our best ambassadors

 What is the recruitment process like?

-Applications for the new student ambassador intake are now closed.
-Please follow our social media for announcements on when these will open again.
+Applications for the 2023-24 student ambassador intake are now closed.

 What is the selection process?

-If you are successful at the application stage, you will be invited to an in-person group interview on the week commencing 17 October 2022.
-The exact date of this interview will be confirmed nearer the time.
+If you are successful at the application stage, you will be invited to an in-person interview.
+The exact dates of this interview will be confirmed nearer the time.

-Following a successful interview, you will be required to complete a two-part training programme to ensure you are ready to work shifts.
-Both parts of the training are compulsory:
+Following a successful interview, you will be required to complete a training programme to ensure you are ready to work shifts.

 All correspondence regarding the progress of your application will be made via e-mail.